Written by

 A ceramic tile is a strong choice for the kitchen as they are non-porous making them resistant to water and staining.
 They also won’t harbour bacteria or allergens, are heat-resistant, eco-friendly and readily available in a wide range of styles.

-Glass tiles are an elegant choice, typically available in a range of eye-catching designs that can make them quite a nice choice for a decorative tile.
+Glass tiles are an elegant choice, typically available in a range of eye-catching designs that can make them quite a nice option for a decorative tile.
 Their reflective surfaces allow them to bounce and enhance the natural light in a space making it feel more bright and airy.
 Incredibly versatile, they also don’t fade over time.

 Porcelain tiles are another excellent option with a very low absorption rate making them ideal for environments like the kitchen and bathroom.
 Because they are made from refined clay and fired at extremely high temperatures, they are very durable with tremendous longevity.
 The porcelain tile is also resistant to most chemicals which are found in cleaning products.